oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 - Checks which authentication flow to use (On-Behalf-Of or Client Credentials).

-- Retrieves the end user identity from python-oracledb's internal cache for the current thread.
+- Retrieves the end-user identity from python-oracledb's internal cache for the current thread.

 - Validates the format of the identity for the specified authentication flow.

-- Creates an end user security context using the identity and the values set in the ``end_user_sec_params`` key, if the identity exists.
+- Creates an end-user security context payload using the identity and the values set in the ``end_user_sec_params`` key, if the identity exists.

-- Sets the end user security context on the connection which applies to all subsequent database operations performed on this connection for this end user.
+- Sets the end-user security context payload on the connection which applies to all subsequent database operations performed on this connection for this end user.

-The examples in the subsequent sections use the :ref:`end_user_sec_provider <endusersecurityproviderplugin>` plugin to automate the acquisition of tokens from the IAM and set the end user security context to connect to :ref:`Oracle Autonomous Database <autonomousdb>`.
+The examples in the subsequent sections use the :ref:`end_user_sec_provider <endusersecurityproviderplugin>` plugin to automate the acquisition of tokens from the IAM and set the end-user security context payload to connect to :ref:`Oracle Autonomous Database <autonomousdb>`.

 **Standalone Connections Using end_user_sec_provider Plugin**

-When using the :ref:`end_user_sec_provider <endusersecurityproviderplugin>` plugin to set an end user security context to connect to Oracle Autonomous Database, you need to explicitly set the ``end_user_sec_params`` key of the ``extra_auth_params`` parameter with the IAM or Oracle Database specific parameters, and also any other desired parameters of :func:`~oracledb.connect()` such as ``config_dir``, ``wallet_location``, and ``wallet_password``.
+When using the :ref:`end_user_sec_provider <endusersecurityproviderplugin>` plugin to set an end-user security context payload to connect to Oracle Autonomous Database, you need to explicitly set the ``end_user_sec_params`` key of the ``extra_auth_params`` parameter with the IAM or Oracle Database specific parameters, and also any other desired parameters of :func:`~oracledb.connect()` such as ``config_dir``, ``wallet_location``, and ``wallet_password``.
 For example: